liz-in-tech/blog/src/posts/llm/027_distribution_and_parallelism_3.md

 ![](../../assets/027_naive_pp.png)

 ### 6.4.
 All-forward-all-backward (AFAB) Scheme / Forward then Backward / F then B
-- Divide the batch into micro-batches, with numbers in the blocks representing micro-batches
-- Each batch is divided into 8 micro-batches, numbers 9-16 are micro-batches of the next batch
+Note: The numbers in the squares in the diagram here no longer represent layer numbers but instead represent micro-batches.
+Each batch is divided into 8 micro-batches (numbers 9-16 are the micro-batches of the next batch).
+Each square represents 4 layers, and the same micro-batch across 4 GPUs covers 16 layers.
-- Assume the model has 4 layers, with one layer on each GPU

 - AFAB means starting the backward pass for all micro-batches of a batch only after all forward passes are completed

 ![](../../assets/027_pp_afab.png)